antoine-coulon/effect-introduction-paris-typescript/SCRIPT.md

 These classes can then be used together with Effect as part of the Failure channel.

-And finally, let's see how powerful it becomes to have these explicit errors: we can do PATTERN MATCHING!
+And having that being explicitly represented is quite powerful as we can now do PATTERN MATCHING!

+In that case we are using an exhaustive pattern matching, but with Effect you can also deal use non-exhaustive pattern matching.

 The best thing is that because the pattern matching was exhaustive, the compiler now knows that we managed all errors, so that our Effect can encode back that information: we have no error left that need to be handled right after!

-11) (1mn) Resilience: more than managing errors
+11) (1mn) Resilience: more than managing errors ✅

 When it comes to resilience we also have other challenges, we need to have retries, with custom policies.